jennifer-ryan/data-representation-api/README.md

 - Open command line and clone the repository to your machine.
 - Open MySQL command line and use the files in the databasefiles folder to create the plantdb database, it's tables, and populate it with data from the CSV files.
 - Back in your machine's command line, create a virtual environment and use requirements.txt to install the packages required using "pip install -r requirements.txt"
-- Navigate into the virtual environment and run the command "python rest_server.py" The server is now running.
+- Navigate into the virtual environment and run the command "python rest_server.py" The server should now be running.
 - Open local host in your browser.
 - Log in using the username and password which can be seen by hovering over the text boxes.
 - The API is now ready to use.